Category Archives: Holistic Health

 5. LIFESTYLE

 Getting enough exercise is essential to beat depression, no matter how little you feel like it.
 Pushing yourself to get out for a walk will help improve your spirits.
-Even exercising along with a DVD in your living room is good.
+Even exercising along to music in your living room is good.

 6. HORMONES

-It may be there is a physical cause for your depression.
-If your hormones are out of balance your mood will be hugely affected.
-Finding out your levels of thyroid, adrenal and sex hormones are wrong can offer some clues.
+There may be a physical cause for your depression.
+If your hormones are out of balance your mood can be quite affected.
+Finding out that your levels of thyroid, adrenal and sex hormones are wrong can offer some clues.
 Armed with the results, visit your natural health practitioner who can then work toward rebalancing your hormones naturally without resorting to pharmaceutical medicines.

 Moving yourself out of mild depression requires a combination of strategies.
 Making lifestyle changes, dietary changes, examining your relationships and your behaviours all play a part.
 Seeking out professional help to put these strategies together to achieve the balance you need to move forward can set you on the path to recovery faster.